elmi-elmi/Demo-Mapty-JS/README.md

 This is a `Javascript` project for my portfolio.

-Netlify was used to deploy the project.
+Netlify was used to deploy the project.(PLEASE USE VPN)

 https://mapty-elmi-elmi.netlify.app/